 Also living at Davilak in the 1920s was Arthur Nelson Manning, one of Charles Alexander’s children from his marriage to Matilda.
 He died

 in 1928 at Davilak, ‘his old home’, at the age of 68 after having spent 40 years in the north-west.

 He was most likely acting as caretaker to the property, and his death prompted Azelia to move permanently onto the Davilak Estate.

 As Alfred never married and had no children, his ownership of Davilak passed to his brother Victor Manning.
-Neither Victor nor their third brother Lucius Charles lived at Davilak, with Lucius a well-off businessman with a home in Cottesloe and a busy social schedule, and Victor an ex-army major who had spent much of his adult life in England and India, and divided his time between a home in Claremont and a rural property at Mingenew.
+Neither Victor nor their third brother Lucius Charles lived at Davilak, with Lucius a well-off businessman with a home in Peppermint Grove and a busy social schedule, and Victor an ex-army major who had spent much of his adult life in England and India, and divided his time between a home in Claremont and a rural property at Mingenew.